Technocolor

 When a practitioner needs to move on from one encounter to another, they don’t care so much about the cute way we label the transition button or even the tooltip.
 We engineers may wring our hands and mumble about state machines, but users in the moment are reasonably more concerned about outcomes.
 What happens when I press the button is more important than the reason why I’m allowed to press it or not.

-Roger Fisher was a legal scholar and expert in negotiation and conflict management.
+null and expert in negotiation and conflict management.
 He earned notoriety during the Cold War for his unconventional strategy for nuclear deterrence.
 Fisher proposed implanting the codes necessary to launch an atomic weapon inside the body of a volunteer, next to the heart.
 Before the President could order a nuclear strike, they had to kill the volunteer to retrieve the codes, manifesting the gravity of the decision.
 The Pentagon did not adopt Fisher’s suggestion.

 If every button looked the same, I would probably start to notice patterns and learn the rules governing whether a given transition is valid from the current status of the encounter.
 Knowing that the third button from the right is the one that closes an encounter when the encounter is open, I can more quickly find the correct button without reading each label.